Positives for Gran Tierra Energy Inc. (GTE) as stock gains in recent trading

 Sponsored

-The stock witnessed a -2.17% gain in the last 1 month and extending the period to 3 months gives it a 28.57%, and is 8.87% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.79% over the week and 7.42% over the month.
+The stock witnessed a -13.79% gain in the last 1 month and extending the period to 3 months gives it a 8.70%, and is -12.59% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.41% over the week and 7.59% over the month.

 Gran Tierra Energy Inc. (GTE) Analyst Forecasts